fablabedp/fablabedp-wiki/workshop_arduino_IOT.md

 	 > different tabs correspond to files (download sketch into sketch folder for example)
 	 > thingProperties.h, sketch.json, ReadMe.adoc, Secret

-7. Make a new Dashboard and visualise sensor readings
+13. Make a new Dashboard and visualise sensor readings
  	- add Thing for shortcut to access all variables
  	- experiment with other widgets to vizualise the readings
  	- explore all the widgets to understand what kind of inputs/outputs are possible with the device

-8. Connect power supply and LED lamp via Relay Shield
+14. Final Challenge - Connect power supply and LED lamp via Relay Shield
-	- add new variable to Thing
+	- add new variable lamp_state (bool, read/write) to Thing (or create new Thing, whichever is easier)
-	- add code from second example to Thing sketch
+	- edit code
 	- update dashboard with switch and led to control/monitor the lamp

-_--- break ---_
+_--- end ---_

 (extras)